 Passing a constitutional amendment is an enormous undertaking requiring a sustained effort and considerable resources.
 However, the lack of citizen input in Illinois holds back change in areas that cut across issues and constituencies and are foundational to democracy.
 This measure would bring Illinois in line with other states and open the door to passing not just some of the other reforms RFI advocates, but future innovations that may yet emerge and get mired in the entrenched interests of incumbent legislators.

-Read more about this and other reform issues in our report on the causes and solutions to political dysfunction in Illinois, “The Worst System Money Can Buy: What’s Wrong with Political Competition in Illinois and How to Fix It.”
+Read more about this and other reform issues in our report on the causes of and solutions to political dysfunction in Illinois, “The Worst System Money Can Buy: What’s Wrong with Political Competition in Illinois and How to Fix It.”

 Get the latest updates on reform issues currently being discussed, legislated and editorialized in Illinois.